justinmacmillin/StructureInterpretationComputerPrograms/README.md

 StructureInterpretationComputerPrograms
 =======================================

-Folder of projects done in Computer Science 61A, "The Structure and Interpretation of Computer Programs"
+Projects done in Computer Science 61A, "The Structure and Interpretation of Computer Programs"